nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 PCs data are saved as a JSON file `[JAR file location]/data/masterdeck.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>

-If your changes to the data file makes its format invalid, PowerCards will discard all data and start with an empty data file at the next run.
+- If your changes to the data file make its format invalid, PowerCards will start with an empty data file at the next run.
+- Do **not** type in any command as this will overwrite and discard your previous data!
+Simply close the application manually and edit the data file again until it is in valid format.

 </div>

 ### 3.7.5.
 Archiving data files `[coming in v2.0]`